AWK: Variables and syntax

-Variable names can use any of the characters [A-Za-z0-9_], with the exception of language keywords.
+Variable names can use any of the characters [A-Za-z0-9_], with the exception of language keywords, and cannot begin with a numeric digit.
 The operators + - * / represent addition, subtraction, multiplication, and division, respectively.
 For string concatenation, simply place two variables (or string constants) next to each other.
 It is optional to use a space in between if string constants are involved, but two variable names placed adjacent to each other require a space in between.
 Double quotes delimit string constants.
 Statements need not end with semicolons.
-Finally, comments can be added to programs by using # as the first character on a line.
+Finally, comments can be added to programs by using # as the first character on a line, or behind a command or sequence of commands.

 User-defined functions

 In a format similar to C, function definitions consist of the keyword function, the function name, argument names and the function body.
 Here is an example of a function.